azh412/voyage/README.md

    ```
    The application will be accessible at `http://127.0.0.1:8000/`.

-## 🤝 Contributing
+## Contributing
-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License
+## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+-azh